frontmeans/dom-events/README.md

 #### `stopDomEvents()`

-Creates an {@link OnDomEvent} sender preventing further propagation of events in the capturing and bubbling phases.
+Creates an `OnDomEvent` sender preventing further propagation of events in the capturing and bubbling phases.

 Causes listeners to invoke an [Event.stopPropagation()] method prior to event handing.